-These unaudited interim condensed consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue operating for the foreseeable future and will be able to realize a return on its assets and discharge its liabilities and commitments in the ordinary course of its business.
+These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue operating for the foreseeable future and will be able to realize a return on its assets and discharge its liabilities and commitments in the ordinary course of its business.

 Management assesses the Company's ability to continue as a going concern at each reporting date, using quantitative and qualitative information available.
-As at September 30, 2023, the Company had a working capital deficiency of \$55,078 (December 31, 2022 - \$34,086).
-During the year ended December 31, 2022, the Company secured additional financings totaling \$11,221.
-In addition, during July, 2022, the Company closed its US\$75.1 million project financing with the KfW IPEX-Bank ("KfW") and received the first and second drawdowns on this facility of US\$16.9 million during August, 2022, with a third drawdown of US\$9.8 million received during November, 2022, a fourth drawdown of US\$5.6 million received during April 2023 and a fifth drawdown of US\$9.8 million received during August, 2023.
-During the nine months ended September 30, 2023, the Company secured additional financings totaling \$5,060 and negotiated the extension of the maturity date of the Unicredit US\$15,650 bank loan from September 30, 2023 to March 31, 2024.
-Subsequent to September 30, 2023, the Company secured an additional equity financing of \$2,630 and restructured certain long-term debt instruments totaling EUR 7,500 whereby four loans were wrapped into one with the maturity date of the new loan extended to September 15, 2025 (Note 18).
+As at December 31, 2023, the Company had a working capital deficiency of \$30,458 (December 31, 2022 - \$34,086).
+During the year ended December 31, 2023, the Company secured additional financings totaling \$5,735.
+In addition, during July, 2022, the Company closed its US\$75.1 million project financing with the KfW IPEX-Bank ("KfW") and received the first and second drawdowns on this facility of US\$16.9 million during August, 2022, with a third drawdown of US\$9.8 million received during November, 2022, a fourth drawdown of US\$5.6 million received during April 2023 a fifth drawdown of US\$9.8 million received during November 2023.

+Additionally, during the year ended December 31, 2023, the Company negotiated the extension of the maturity date of various debt instruments totaling \$22,657 (Note 8) and restructured certain longterm debt instruments totaling EUR 7,900 whereby four loans were wrapped into one with the maturity date of the new loan extended to September 15, 2025 (Note 8(c)(xi).